mrjohannchang/dotfiles/README.md

    choco install neovim nerdfont-hack fd ripgrep universal-ctags fzf zoxide
    ```

-9. Config the terminal to use the font Nerd Font - Hack.
+9. Config the terminal to use the font Hack Nerd Font.

 10. Install [Git for Windows](https://github.com/git-for-windows/git/releases) with the following features enabled.